-The bending load was applied in four reversible cycles prior to loading monotonically to failure.
+The bending load was applied in four reversible cycles C1-C4 prior to loading monotonically to failure C5.
 The cyclic tests were performed to measure reductions in stiffness with increasing damage.
-The first three cycles (three cycles were chosen as being the least number) were applied in increments of 5 kN up to 30% (Mahdi 1992 showed major changes in behaviour at about 30% of ultimate load or moment) of the predicted failure load (see later Fig. 18).
-The fourth cycle was applied to 50% of the load with 10 kN load increment (see later Fig. 18).
-At the end of each cycle, at load zero level (load off), a scan was taken to calculate permanent deflections.
-When the monitored deflections indicated the onset of non-linearity, the load increments were reduced from 20 to 10 then 5 kN in the last cycle.
+The first three cycles

+(three cycles were chosen as being the least number) were applied in increments of 5 kN up to 30% (Mahdi 1992 and Görgün 1997 showed major changes in behaviour at about 30% of ultimate load or moment) of the predicted failure load (see later Fig. 17).
+The fourth cycle was applied to 50% of the load with 10 kN load increment (see later Fig. 17).
+At the end of each cycle, at load zero level (load off), a scan was taken to calculate permanent (plastic) deflections.
+When the monitored deflections indicated the onset of nonlinearity, the load increments were reduced from 20 to 10 then 5 kN in the last cycle.
 Between any two successive increments a visible check was carried out on cracks in the critical zones of the sub-frame, and the stroke of the POTs and jacks.
 Where these were exceeded a scan was taken and the appropriate POT was reset followed by a further scan and the resumption of the loading.